What is the temporal lobe?

 People with first-episode schizophrenia showed the greatest reductions in the superior and inferior temporal and transverse gyri.
 There were common decreases in grey matter volume in the left superior temporal gyrus of antipsychotic-naïve and treated first-episode patients compared to controls.
 Grey matter in the left middle temporal gyrus was increased in antipsychotic-naive patients compared to controls but decreased in treated patients compared to controls.

 People at high risk of schizophrenia (relatives or people showing subclinical symptoms) had decreases in the right superior temporal gyrus compared to controls.
 Relatives also showed reductions in the left inferior temporal gyrus when compared to controls.
-Relatives showed greater right superior temporal reductions than people with subclinical symptoms, and people at risk of schizophrenia who developed a psychotic episode showed greater decreases in the right superior temporal gyrus than people at risk who did not develop psychosis.
+Relatives showed greater right superior temporal reductions than people with subclinical symptoms, who showed increases in the left superior temporal gyrus compared to controls.
+People at risk of schizophrenia who developed a psychotic episode showed greater decreases in the right superior temporal gyrus than people at risk who did not develop psychosis.

 Moderate quality evidence found increased activation in the superior and middle temporal gyri during auditory hallucinations and decreased activation in the superior temporal gyrus during auditory stimulation in patients compared to controls.

 There was increased activation in; the left middle temporal gyrus during episodic memory encoding; the medial temporal gyrus during episodic memory retrieval; the superior temporal and medial temporal gyri during working memory tasks; the right superior temporal gyrus during executive functioning tasks; and the right middle temporal gyrus during timing tasks.
-There was decreased activation in; the medial temporo-occipital gyrus during memory retrieval tasks; and lateral temporal regions during linguistic (mostly semantic reading) and theory of mind tasks.
+There was decreased activation in; the medial temporo-occipital gyrus during memory retrieval tasks; in the superior temporal gyrus of people with schizophrenia during reward anticipation tasks; and lateral and middle temporal regions during linguistic (mostly semantic reading) and theory of mind tasks.